Presidential Hopeful Pete Buttigieg Says Americans ‘Are Being Radicalized’ By Trump

 He also said that the Trump administration had “given cover” to white nationalists attempting to bring their narrative into the mainstream and that anyone in the White House is complicit in the rise in white nationalism.

 Buttigieg’s comments come after Trump has repeatedly faced criticism for failing to condemn actions associated with white nationalism.
-Most recently, Trump denied that global white nationalism is on the rise after he was asked about it in the wake of the Christchurch, New Zealand shooting.
+Most recently, Trump denied that global white nationalism is on the rise after he was asked about it in the wake of the Christchurch, New Zealand, shooting.
 Evidence shows that there is a distinct rise in extremism across the globe, according to Politifact.

 In the past few weeks, Pete Buttigieg has become a surprising standout in the crowded 2020 Democratic field.